linagora/tmail-flutter/docs/adr/0080-patrol-web-integration-test-setup.md

 The two jobs are independent — they share no state and can run concurrently.
 A PR is gated on **both** jobs passing.

-Platform filtering is handled automatically by `runPatrolTest()` via the `platforms` parameter (see [ADR-0082](./0082-patrol-web-test-migration-guide.md)).
+Platform filtering is handled automatically by `runPatrolTest()` (see [ADR-0082](./0082-patrol-web-test-migration-guide.md)).
 Tests that do not apply to the current platform skip themselves — no `--exclude-tags` flag needed in either job.

 ### Viewing Results